-Each department at Carnegie Mellon handles waitlists differently.
-Please consult the waitlist policy for all non-Tepper School course waitlist situations.
+Each department at Carnegie Mellon handles waitlists differently as described in the waitlist policy.
 When prompted by the University Registrar's Office, if you want to remain on the waitlist, you should "tag up" to maintain your place on the waitlist.
 "Tag up" is a term used at Carnegie Mellon wherein students receive an email notification asking them if they wish to remain on a course waitlist.
 To "Tag up," students indicate if they want to stay on the course waitlist.